derek-knox/Coding-For-Designers/Coding and Concept/Event Loop.md

 *^ The Event Loop Machine ^*

+During compilation time, just before execution time, the *engine* quickly takes three steps on our code:
+1. reads
+2. reorganizes
+3. optimizes
+Combined, these steps help the *engine* execute our code even faster than before.

-During compilation time, the *engine* quickly reads our code, optimizes it, and reorganizes it in preperation for faster execution time.
-When the *runtime* and the *engine* are working together to execute our code, there two main goals:
+During execution time, the *runtime* and *engine* have two main goals:
-1. The *engine* tries to clear its *stack*
+1. clear the *stack*
-2. The *event loop* tries to clear its *event queue*
+2. clear the *event queue*

-Once these two goals are met, the *runtime* and *engine* just relax.
-They simply wait for something to happen.
+Once these two goals are met, the *engine* can relax.
+It does so until it has new work on its *stack*.
+How does it get new work?
 Remember the input triggers we covered in the *Behavior* section?
-They break this relaxation because they make things happen.
-Again, these input triggers, often called *events*, are:
+These triggers break this relaxation.
+As a reminder, these input triggers, often called *events*, are:
 1. user interaction (tap, click, hit, hover, etc.)
 2. environment (layout resizing, operating system, device sensor, etc.)
 3. time (delays, schedules, etc.)

-When an input trigger occurs, the *runtime APIs* update the *event queue*.
-Since the *event loop* has been cycling while the *runtime* and *engine* were relaxing, it now notices the updated *event queue*.
-Consequently it takes an item from the queue and puts it on the *stack*.
-Now the *engine* has work to do.
-This cycle continues until the program is no longer running.
-The *runtime* and *engine* make our lives way easier.
+When one or more input triggers occurs, the *runtime APIs* update the *event queue*.
+Since the *event loop* has been cycling while the *engine* was relaxing, it now notices the updated *event queue*.
+Consequently, it takes one item from the queue and puts it on the *stack*.
+Remember it only takes one at a time.
+You guessed it, now the *engine* has work to do.

 Here is the process:
 1. Units of work are read by the *engine*